vlad-aleksandrov/spring-session-aerospike/README.md

 }
 ````

-In this simple example a single aerospike node is defined as application properties `erospike.session.store.host` and `aerospike.session.store.port`
+In this simple example a single aerospike node is defined as application properties `aerospike.session.store.host` and `aerospike.session.store.port`

 `application.properties` example: